sPoT86/ZTPi/README.md

   - Samba server for SCP download/upload of large files (e.g. Firmware)

 ## Changelog:
+#### v2.4:
+ - Optimization of the timeouts of SSH connection and cache creation
+ - This is the final Version of the current build.
+I'm currently developing the next Version to support Nexus POAP and Huawei ZTP, besides other extensions and improvements.

 #### v2.3:
  - Systemfiles for Ubuntu 24 and support of Network Manager added
- - Because of an error in Ubuntu 24 with redis queueing, the redis queueing in broker.py now imports and uses the function instead of the dotted path-module-function string.
+ - Because of an error in Ubuntu 24 with redis queueing, the redis queueing in broker.py now imports and uses the function instead of the dotted path-module-function string
  - General optimization of timers and timeouts
  - Changed handling and logging of connection timeouts (SSH)